-a.
-Pleasant Bay Area of Critical Environmental Concern (ACEC) - The Towns of Harwich, Chatham, Orleans and Brewster have land in the Pleasant Bay ACEC.
+- a.
+Pleasant Bay Area of Critical Environmental Concern (ACEC) The Towns of Harwich, Chatham, Orleans and Brewster have land in the Pleasant Bay ACEC.
 The towns, together with the Pleasant Bay Resource Management Alliance, have prepared and updated a Pleasant Bay ACEC Resource Management Plan.
-Recent work includes a study of hydrodynamic scenarios to determine the optimal culvert size to improve flow between Muddy Creek and Pleasant Bay.

-b.
-Drinking Water Resource Protection Districts (DWRPDs) - Harwich, Brewster, Chatham and Dennis have cooperated to establish mutually supportive DWRPDs in order to protect the drinking water supplies which straddle town boundaries.
+Recent work includes a study of hydrodynamic scenarios to determine the optimal culvert size to improve flow between Muddy Creek and Pleasant Bay and distribution of information on best practices for fertilizer use. - b.
+Drinking Water Resource Protection Districts (DWRPDs) Harwich, Brewster, Chatham and Dennis have cooperated to establish mutually supportive DWRPDs in order to protect the drinking water supplies which straddle town boundaries.
 The 2008 Harwich Annual Water Quality Report cited a recent study of the Monomoy Lens by the United States Geological Service which concluded that we are using 4% of the available water for our water supply.